-This question is usually asked so we are raising the subject to have a better insight – Is it better to be or not to be VAT payer?
+This question is usually asked so we are raising the subject to have a better insight – Is it actually better to be enrolled in the VAT payer regime ?

 The first option is strictly set by law.
 After earning high income, there is no doubt that VAT payer is the right choice.
-But what about the second option?
-You might upgrade the status of VAT payer on voluntary basis.
+But what about other options?
+Do you know at all that you are allowed under certain conditions to upgrade the status of VAT payer on voluntary basis?
 So in which cases it is better to choose the right path?

 - The activity of your business.